 Just like most household appliances, evaporative water coolers in Phoenix, AZ need year-round maintenance and inspections.
 The good news is that these maintenance tasks are fairly simple and can be performed by anyone with a can-do attitude and a little spare time on their hands.
 Continue reading to learn a few of the maintenance items that you can perform by yourself:

 - Pad replacement: The pads in your swamp cooler need to be routinely checked and replaced due to mineral deposits left behind by hard water.
-These deposits cause the pads to be less efficient and can cause rust on metal coolers, thus shortening their lifespan.
+These calcium deposits cause the pads to be less efficient and can cause rust on metal coolers, thus shortening their lifespan.
 The two main types of pads are fiber and rigid sheet.
 Fiber pads should be replaced every year or two.
 The good news is that these are inexpensive to replace, and can be reused if you flip them upside down.
 Rigid sheet pads are the thicker and more expensive option, but they don’t need to be replaced as often.

 - Clean: A clean swamp cooler is a happy swamp cooler!
 Every spring, remove the panels and clean out any debris left in the water pan.
 A thorough cleaning ensures clean air and a longer-lasting unit.